What is Immunotherapy? A Guide to Treatment, Side Effects, and Results

 Monoclonal antibodies are synthetic copies of antibody proteins that exist in the immune system.
 Their job is to identify foreign invaders by binding to specific proteins called antigens, which dot the surface of cells.
 After they bind, antibodies recruit other cells and substances of the immune system to attack the foreign cells.

 Researchers can make large numbers of identical (monoclonal) synthetic antibodies in the laboratory and give them to cancer patients.
-Monoclonal antibodies are used as checkpoint inhibitors to block checkpoint proteins such as CTLA-4, PD-1, and PD-L1.
-Other monoclonal antibodies attach to and block antigens that cancer cells use to grow and spread.
+Monoclonal antibodies are used as checkpoint inhibitors to block checkpoint proteins that the cancer cells are using to evade an immune system attack.
+Other monoclonal antibodies attach to and block proteins that appear on the surface of cancer cells and help the cells grow and spread.

-An illustration of a monoclonal antibody drug—a type of immunotherapy—attacking cancer cells.
+An illustration of a monoclonal antibody drug which is a type of immunotherapy.

 CAR T-cell therapy